Page Reviewed / Updated - Feb. 2019

-Under STAR+PLUS traditional health care and long-term care support are integrated and accordingly a broad range of services can be paid for including:
+Under STAR+PLUS traditional health care and long-term care support are integrated.
+Accordingly, in addition to service coordination, the program helps pay for a broad range of medical and care services, including: